ericoporto/ArrowSelect/README.md

 ### `bool ArrowSelect.moveCursorDirection(CharacterDirection dir)`

-Moves cursor to the interactive available at a direction.
+Moves cursor to the nearest interactive available at a direction.
+Returns true if the cursor is successfully moved.

+### `Point* ArrowSelect.getNearestInteractivePointAtDirection(CharacterDirection dir)`

+Get point of the nearest interactive available at a direction.
 Returns true if the cursor is successfully moved.

 ### `bool ArrowSelect.areKeyboardArrowsEnable()`